wgpu-mc/wgpu-mc/README.md

 ## 🚀 A blazing fast alternative renderer for Minecraft

+#### Intro

+WebGPU is a new web specification designed to provide modern graphics and compute capabilities in an API.
+It is in its very early stages in web browsers, but has had a very promising cycle of development.
+It's inspired by Metal & Vulkan's render pipelines, and is able to efficiently provide lower level access to graphics hardware, in a modern and (relatively) easy to use API.

+`wgpu` is the name of a crate which implements this specification, and it is written in Rust, allowing safe and blazing-fast use of the WebGPU standard, which makes it a prime candidate for a replacement of Blaze3D.

 #### Usage

 wgpu-mc is eventually meant to be a full replacement to the standard, official renderer "Blaze3D".